How does cricket scoring work?

 What is Cricket?
 The Basics You Need to Know

-Cricket is a team sport where two teams of eleven players compete to score the most runs.
-Here's what makes cricket unique: while the fielding team has all eleven players on the field, the batting team only has two players actively participating at any given time.
-These two batters work together to score runs while the fielding team tries to get them out.
+Cricket pits two teams of eleven players against each other to score the most runs.
+Here's the odd bit: the fielding team has all eleven on the field, but the batting team only has two players out there at once.
+The pair work together to score while the fielders try to get them out.

 How Cricket Scoring Works: The Three Core Elements